Age Range: 8 to 17

-We meet and greet our students at 9am.
-The first fifteen minutes is spent in ‘Nurture Time’.
-This is when we talk about; what is going on in the world around us; the timetable for the day and any key messages and Star Charts!
-Each student then goes off to sensory circuits, these exercises over time help symptoms of ADHD and improve concentration, motivation, memory, and mood.
-This helps our students for the day ahead.
-We regularly have a clinical psychologist who works along each student to help them on their journey to recovery.
+We meet and greet our students at 9 am.
+The first 30 minutes is spent in ‘Early Morning Activity’ This is when we talk about what is going on in the world around us, the timetable for the day and any key messages, whilst playing a board or card game.
+We have a clinical psychologist who works alongside each student to help them on their journey to recovery.
 These sessions happen twice a week.
-From September 2020, The Education Team also deliver Zones of Regulation to students as therapy to support behaviour.

-At 9:30am formal lessons start.
-The timetable focuses on core subjects in the morning, with more foundation subjects happening in the afternoon.
-Each lesson is 30 minutes.
-After each subject there is a short break to help the students refocus and refresh.
-Throughout the day stars are awarded based on personal targets set by the teachers and pupils.
-(These stars are then added up to give students weekly certificates, reward time and termly prizes (vouchers/trips) to motivate them to achieve).
+Formal lessons start at 9.30 am.
+The timetable focuses on core subjects in the morning, with foundation subjects happening in the afternoon.
+Each lesson lasts about 45 minutes.
+After each subject, there is a short break to help the students refocus and refresh.
+Throughout the day points are awarded based on personal targets set by the teachers and pupils (these points are then added up to give students weekly certificates, reward time and termly prizes (vouchers/trips) to motivate them to achieve).

 The student is at the heart of everything we do.
-Their bespoke timetable is developed based on the Clannad School’s Initial Assessment which looks at their Mathematics, English, personal interests and previous school reports.
-From this, our teachers and specialist trained HLTAs develop relevant and engaging activities for the students to meet the needs of each pupil.
+Their bespoke timetable is developed based on Clannad School’s Initial Assessment which looks at their Mathematics, English, personal interests, and previous school reports.
+From this, our teachers and specialist, trained HLTAs develop relevant and engaging activities for the students to meet the needs of each pupil.
 The National Curriculum and SMSC form the base of our curriculum.
 Below is an example of a typical day at Clannad School.

 Assessment is critical to measure the progress of our students.
 We do this through formative and summative assessments throughout the academic year.
-Examples include: Quizzes, tests, academic and practical challenges.
+Examples include quizzes, tests, academic and practical challenges.
 This is carefully used to inform planning and communicated to the relevant team(s).
-On a practical level we use Classroom Monitor and Teacher assessment frameworks; these enable us to closely monitor students across all subjects to identify successes and areas for development.
+On a practical level, we use B Squared and Teacher assessment frameworks (Learning Ladders); these enable us to closely monitor students across all subjects to identify gaps in learning to determine areas for development and track progress.